PyJaipur/100DaysOfCode/carotkut94/README.md

 By considering the terms in the Fibonacci sequence whose values do not exceed four million, find the sum of the even-valued terms.`

 This problem can be found at https://projecteuler.net/problem=2

+# Day 4 (Done on 5th day)

+On day 5th I solved a problem of array rotation which is asked quiet a lot in interviews

+### Problem Statement
+`A left rotation operation on an array shifts each of the array's elements 1 unit to the left.
+For example, if 2 left rotations are performed on array [1,2,3,4,5] , then the array would become [3,4,5,1,2].
+Given an array a of n integers and a number,d, perform d left rotations on the array.
+Return the updated array to be printed as a single line of space-separated integers.`

+This problem can be found at https://www.hackerrank.com/challenges/ctci-array-left-rotation